Preston Park

 Trail Description:

-The hike to Preston Park begins from the Siyeh Bend Trailhead, located 2.2 miles east of Logan Pass on the Going-To-The-Sun Road.
+The hike to Preston Park in Glacier National Park begins from the Siyeh Bend Trailhead, located 2.2 miles east of Logan Pass on the Going-To-The-Sun Road.
 Hikers also have the option of using the Piegan Pass Trailhead from the Jackson Glacier Overlook, but this would add a little more distance to your hike, and several hundred more feet of climbing.
-The Siyeh Bend Trail offers hikers a much more gradual climb up to their destination.
+The Siyeh Bend Trail offers hikers a much more gradual climb to their destination.

-The first two hundred yards of the Siyeh Bend Trail travels beside Siyeh Creek as it cascades down the valley.
-Roughly 1.1 miles from the trailhead hikers will reach the Piegan Pass Trail junction.
-A turn to the right here would take you down to the Jackson Glacier Overlook.
-To continue on towards Preston Park, hikers should turn left here.
+From the Going-To-The-Sun Road the Siyeh Bend Trail travels alongside Siyeh Creek for roughly two hundred yards before making a sharp right turn into the forest.
+At roughly 1.1 miles from the trailhead hikers will arrive at the Piegan Pass Trail junction.
+A turn to the right leads down to the Jackson Glacier Overlook.
+To continue towards Preston Park hikers should turn left here.

-Roughly two-tenths of a mile from the junction you’ll enter Preston Park, a glacially-carved valley known for its beautiful meadows and abundant wildflowers.
-Preston Park is actually a series of high alpine meadows interspersed by pine tree groves.
-The meadows become larger as you hike further up the valley.
+Roughly two-tenths of a mile beyond the junction hikers will enter Preston Park, a glacially-carved valley known for its incredibly beautiful meadows and abundant wildflowers.
+Preston Park is actually a series of high alpine meadows interspersed by stands of pine trees.
+The meadows become increasingly larger as you proceed up the valley.

-As you continue up the trail you’ll have commanding views of 9365-foot Matahpi Peak towards the south, and 10,014-foot Mount Siyeh towards the north.
-Piegan Mountain will dominate the view towards the west, while the pyramid-shaped Heavy Runner Mountain can be seen towards the southwest.
+As you proceed up the trail you'll enjoy commanding views of 9365-foot Matahpi Peak to the south, and 10,014-foot Mount Siyeh towards the north.
+Piegan Mountain will dominate the view to the west, while the pyramid-shaped Heavy Runner Mountain can be seen towards the southwest.

-Roughly 3.2 miles from the trailhead you’ll cross Siyeh Creek.
-Soon after the trail begins to climb up towards the pass.
-If your goal is to see some of the breathtaking mountain views from Preston Park, any place beyond the creek will achieve that.
+At roughly 3.5 miles from the trailhead hikers will cross Siyeh Creek.
+Soon afterwards the trail begins climbing towards the pass.
+If your goal is to see some of the breathtaking mountain views from Preston Park, any place beyond the creek will achieve this.
 From this point forward hikers can turnaround anywhere in this area; it only depends on how far you wish to push yourself.
 The higher you go, the better the views become.
-To continue on to Siyeh Pass from this point would be a hike of another 1.1 miles, and a climb of roughly 675 feet.
+Continuing onto Siyeh Pass from this point would be a hike of another nine-tenths of a mile, and a climb of roughly 675 feet.

 You may also want to note that bears are known to frequent the Preston Park area, so make sure you make a lot of noise, carry bear spray, and hike in groups of at least three.